 Admission to Degree Program

 The degree programs in the school carry special enrollment limitations.
-Please see the Marriott School of Management Advisement Center for specific details.
+Please see the BYU Marriott School of Business Undergraduate Advisement Center for specific details.

 Accounting has been called the language of business—accountants control, analyze, and report the financial resources of an enterprise.
 A good understanding of accounting principles and practices can serve as the basis for a career in any business field.

 Accountants provide critical input and guidance in profit-seeking organizations, service and charitable organizations, educational institutions, government, public accounting firms—indeed, any organization that exists today.